I plan to obtain a home equity loan. My property is in a Special Flood Hazard Area (SFHA). Will this affect my current flood insurance policy?

 - The insurable value of the structure (typically the replacement cost value of your home)

-Some lenders may require more coverage to fully protect their collateral.
+Some lenders may require more coverage than the minimum amount required by law to fully protect their collateral.

-The junior or second lien holder should also ensure that the borrower adds the junior or second lien holder’s name as mortgagee/loss payee to the existing flood insurance policy.
+The junior or second lien holder should also ensure that the borrower adds the junior or second lien holder’s name as mortgagee/loss payee to any existing flood insurance policy.